Website layout planning

 Unfortunately, Google, with their usual lack of clarity, has failed to stipulate exactly what constitutes good content ‘above the fold’, but the common sense approach is usually best.
 Google tend to attempt to put themselves in the place of their users, and ask what is that user likely to find most useful.
 They may get that wrong fairly frequently, but absent any better data, this is probably the best approach for website owners too.

 But, as with all things Google algorithm related, there’s a careful balancing act involved between multiple factors.
-Page layout is one of over 200 different factors that are considered when determining ranking position.
-Unless the layout is particularly egregious, and providing the content is of a sufficiently high standard compared to competitor sites for the relevant keywords, the effect should be fairly minor.
+Google considers page layout as one of over 200 different factors when determining ranking position.
+Unless the layout is particularly bad, and if the content is high quality compared to competitors for the relevant keywords, the effect should be fairly minor.

 The best response is probably to wait and see whether a particular site seems to be affected, and adjust accordingly.
 However, you shouldn’t expect to see immediate results, Cutts has warned that it will take some time for the crawlers to re-index a sufficient number of a site’s pages to register layout changes, possibly several weeks.